 Let’s look at all these six steps one by one.

-- Identify key positions: The first step is, of course, to identify which positions you need to keep in mind.
-These are the key positions and critical to organizational success.
-Better would be your identification of key positions; better would be the chances of right succession planning systems.
-To create effective succession planning methods, all you need to do is look at all the positions and find out the impact of each position in 5-10 years and then decide which positions have most impacts; identify them as key positions.
+The first step is, of course, to identify which positions you need to keep in mind.
+These are the key positions critical to organizational success.
+The better you identify key parts, the better the chances of the right succession planning systems.
+To create effective succession planning methods, all you need to do is look at all the positions and determine the impact of each position in 5-10 years.
+Then, decide which jobs have the most impact; identify them as key positions.

-- Review requirements: Once you find out key positions, you need to review the criteria and see the most crucial elements of the organization.
-You also need to identify key-actions the people are taking on every day basis which is not part of the job description.
-Then you need to make a list of requirements which are required to be eligible for being enrolled in this succession planning program.
+Once you find out key positions, you need to review the criteria and see the most crucial elements of the organization.
+You also need to identify key actions the people are taking daily, which is not part of the job description and job specification.
+Then you need to make a list of requirements required to be eligible for enrollment in this succession planning program.

-- Analyse gaps: The succession planning needs to be done to be able to analyze and fill the performance and expectation gaps organization is currently facing or expecting to face in near future.
-The HR team needs to realize which key positions are about to create gaps in the performance level of the organization and then take suitable actions to find a solution.
+Succession planning is necessary to analyze and fill the performance and expectation gaps the organization is currently facing or expecting to face in the near future.
+The HR team needs to realize which key positions are about to create gaps in the organization’s performance level and then take suitable actions to find a solution.

-- Develop a plan: On the basis of all the analysis, it’s time to make a plan.
-You need to write everything down and you also need to make sure that whatever criteria or key-result-areas you set are relevant to the strategic perspective of the organization.
+Based on all the analysis, it’s time to make a plan.
+You need to write everything down, and you also need to make sure that whatever criteria or key-result-areas you set are relevant to the strategic perspective of the organization.
 Set a vision.
-Then make a step by step process to reach now.
-Yes, you don’t need to go from where you are; rather you need to start from the end to get most effective results.
+Then make a step-by-step process to reach now.
+Yes, you don’t need to go from where you are; you need to start from the end to get the most effective results.

 Without control, no plan can be successful.
-Thus you need to see whether the actions are being implemented as per the planning or not.
-If yes, then you need to go ahead and take the next action.
-If not, then you need to prepare for course-correction.
+Thus you need to see whether the actions get implemented as per the planning.
+If yes, you need to go ahead and take the next step.
+If not, then you need to prepare for course correction.

-Succession planning is a significant part of HR strategy.
-Now as HR is treated as more important than any other resources in an organization, it is important than the succession planning systems should be done in alignment with the HR strategy.
+Succession planning is a significant part of HR management strategy.
+As HR is more important than any other resource in an organization, the succession planning systems must align with the HR strategy.

-To be able to that you need to create a succession planning that is thought upon and worked upon every year since the inception of HR department in the organization.
+To be able to do that, you need to create a succession planning that is thought upon and worked upon every year since the inception of the HR department in the organization.

-Succession planning is not a one day job.
-To be able to make it effective, you need to plan ahead and do the things as you go and expand the horizon of the organization.
-Not doing succession planning from the beginning is a huge risk because if the leadership is not full proof, then it would not be possible for any organization to first exist and then to survive.
-Thus use this guide to create a definitive succession planning systems and create proper control mechanism to fill the gaps between what is actually done and what is expected.
+Succession planning is not a one-day job.
+To make it effective, you must plan ahead, do things as you go, and expand the organization’s horizon.
+Not doing succession planning from the beginning is a huge risk because if the leadership is not foolproof, it would be impossible for any organization to survive.
+Thus use this guide to create definitive succession planning systems and proper control mechanisms to fill the gaps between expectations and reality.

-This has been a guide to Succession planning strategy is the art of strategically looking for the right fit especially for the position of senior management professional.
-These are the following external link related to succession planning strategy.
+This article has guided the Succession planning strategy.
+It is the art of strategically looking for the right fit, especially for the position of senior management professional.
+These are the following links related to succession planning strategies.